nauyey/guard/README.md

 Defining a validatoin error interface has the following benefits:
 * Custom validation implementations don't directly depend on the validation package, like Guard.
 * Abilities of the custom validation error aren't limited by a specific validation package.
-Take the custom validation error of Guard, it only needs to implement the interface `loupe.Error` or interface `loupe.Errors`.
+Take the custom validation error of Guard, it only needs to implement the interface `guard.Error` or interface `guard.Errors`.
 Otherwise, it can define anything it really wants.

 ### Simple vs Complex